 The world, which had known only eternal sunshine, went dark, terrifying the Elder Races.
 Dark Ones poured out of the ground by the thousands and made for the big cities of the Elder Days.
 Erlik’s godlings – Cthar, Morkanis and Zara – led the charge, along with the Dark Lord himself.

 For seven days, the world was plunged into Unending Night.
 Thousands died.
-Death had entered the idyllic world of the Elder Days a millennia earlier when Elras had met the Grim Reaper been reborn in the Heavens, and since then others had followed, but never on such a scale.
+Death entered the idyllic world of the Elder Days a millennia earlier when Elras met the Grim Reaper and was reborn in the Heavens, and since then others had followed, but never on such a scale.
 Never before had the Elder Races experienced so much death, all at once.
 Many leaders were lost.

 In Caradar, Dark Ones swelled up from the Darkhold and overran the tunnels.
 Many clan halls were lost – Redhaven, Aurvald, Silverstone and Irondeep all fell – and those still standing sustained heavy damage.
 The greatest loss of the BUN for the Forge Folk was the fall of Dar Highfather, who stood up to the Stealer of Souls.
 Highfather gave a valiant effort and almost smote Cthar a deathblow with his hammer, Earthbiter, but the god recovered before Dar could finish the job.
 Valiant Valdarag tried to save him, but his efforts were too little too late and before the Suns shone again, Highfather was watching from the VIP section in the Heavens.